reduction-dev/reduction-site/docs/tutorials/first-job.md

 }
 ```

-And we'll print messages when users achieve new high scores:
+And we'll print messages when a user achieves a new high score:

 ```
 🏆 New high score for player123: 100 (previous: 0)